AntelopeIO/cdt/docs/man/cdt-cpp.1.md

 **`-U=<name>`**

-    Cancel any previous definition of name, either built in or provided with a -D option.
+    Undefine any previous definition of name, either built in or defined with a -D option.

 **`-E`**